UCF-ELLE/ELLE-Website-API/docs/quickstart.md

 ## Prerequisites

--   Python 3.10 or higher installed on your system.
+-   Python 3.11 or higher installed on your system.
 -   Node.js version 20 or above installed on your system.
+-   MySQL Community Server (8.0.43-0ubuntu0.24.04.2) [If running a local DB instance]

 ## Installation Steps